fer15hdez/Note/Java/Spring Boot/springBoot.md

 **@Configuration** : Con esta anotacion en una clase le indica a Spring Boot que esta clase se usa para definir configuraciones.

+**Application file**

+  **ddl-auto property**
+   - create – Hibernate first drops existing tables, then creates new tables
+   - update – the object model created based on the mappings (annotations or XML) is compared with the existing schema, and then Hibernate updates the schema according to the diff.
+It never deletes the existing tables or columns even if they are no more required by the application.
+   - create-drop – similar to create, with the addition that Hibernate will drop the database after all operations are completed.
+Typically used for unit testing.
+   - validate – Hibernate only validates whether the tables and columns exist, otherwise it throws an exception none – this value effectively turns off the DDL generation

  ### Property
  **@PropertySource("classpath:fileProperty.name")**: Permite definir un nuevo archivo donde se definan las nuevas propiedades del proyecto.